Last Updated on February 1, 2026 by Emily Hopkins

 Something else worth mentioning is that access to quality healthcare is a critical consideration for retirees.
 Some countries offer excellent healthcare services at a fraction of the cost compared to the UK, making healthcare a compelling factor in the decision to retire abroad.

-Although not mentioned enough, the desire for a slower pace of life is also a common motivation for the British to move abroad.
-Many retirees seek tranquil environments where they can enjoy a more relaxed lifestyle.
+Although it’s not often discussed, the desire for a slower pace of life is a major reason many Brits choose to move abroad.
+Retirement is often seen as a chance to step away from the rush, settle somewhere peaceful, and enjoy a more relaxed and fulfilling lifestyle.
 So, can they live in Portugal with their UK state pension?

 The Best Countries To Retire Abroad For British